alinawang123/covey.town/README.md

 | `TWILIO_API_KEY_SID`    | The SID of the new API key you created.   |
 | `TWILIO_API_KEY_SECRET` | The secret for the API key you created.   |
 | `TWILIO_API_AUTH_TOKEN` | Visible on your twilio account dashboard. |

-Provided below is one of our team members' TWILIO ACCOUNT SETUP.
-Feel free to use the below to save some time if needed.

 ### Starting the backend